espretto/stryng/README.md

 Stryng
 ------
 The methods available for string manipulation in javascript are scarce.
-Stryng manually inherits from the build-in `String` object, detects and fixes native non-spec compliant implemenations, provides polyfills fulfilling ECMA 5 and 6 standards and lastly mixes in its own set of utility functions.
+Stryng manually inherits from the built-in `String` object, detects and fixes native non-spec compliant implementations, provides polyfills fulfilling ECMA 5 and 6 standards and lastly mixes in its own set of utility functions.

 [![browser support](https://ci.testling.com/espretto/stryng.png)](https://ci.testling.com/espretto/Stryng)